MikeHopley/ftl-ships-strategy/index.md

 ## Engi A

-Shields-3, shields-4, then look for a weapon.
+A single hit to weapons disables your offence, so almost always rush shields and then look for a weapon.
+Rushing shields also gives more chances for early crew kills.

 Early on, micromanage the drone to break a shield for your ion, which can then rapidly take down weapons.
 Against harmless ships, try ionising O2 for a crew kill (and this is a good reason for rushing shields-4).

 Late-game the Ion Blast 2 needs help from another ion weapon to reliably take down shields.
 This leaves only one slot for a hull-damaging weapon.
 Some combinations work, but don’t be afraid to ditch the ion in exchange for reliable damage-dealers.

-Med-bot Dispersal is fine to keep or sell (definitely sell it for anything important).
-Take particular note of the [unknown disease event](https://ftl.fandom.com/wiki/Unknown_Disease_on_Mining_Colony), which gives a high scrap reward and a weapon, provided you have both med-bots and medbay-2.
+Med-bot Dispersal is usually best sold.
+Take note of the [unknown disease event](https://ftl.fandom.com/wiki/Unknown_Disease_on_Mining_Colony), however.
+With med-bots and medbay-2, this gives a high scrap reward and a weapon.
 This event occurs in Civilian, Pirate, Mantis, Rock, and Uncharted Nebula sectors (at a distress beacon).

-Medbay-2 is still not worth buying early, but consider it once you are stable&thinsp;&mdash;&thinsp;providing you kept the augment and are visiting a distress beacon in one of those sectors, especially later in the game.

 Start your engines crew on doors.
 Just remember to send them back!

-Sector 1 distress beacons are worth visiting, since the Engi gives good blue options.
+Sector 1 distress beacons are worth visiting, since Engi give good blue options.

 ## Engi B

 You urgently need extra offence, since you **cannot** harm ships with two shields.
-On the other hand, your bad offence makes you vulnerable.
-A good compromise might be to rush shields-3, but consider delaying shields-4.
+Bad offence makes you vulnerable, however, so shield upgrades are urgent too.
+You want crew as well, but they are a much lower priority than shields and weapons.

+The ship does have a lot to sell at a store, especially if you get free crew early.
+AP Drone sells for 17, Repair Drones for 15 each, and DRB for 25.
+Heavy Ion sells for 22.
+This gives a total of **94 scrap** in sellable items.

+Until you get more crew, it’s typically best to keep one Repair Drone and the AP Drone.
+Selling both Repair Drones is viable, but selling the AP drone is really dangerous.
+Keeping the AP drone brings down the sellable total to 77 scrap.

+Because you have so much to sell, typically rush shield upgrades, especially shields-3.
+Occasionally delay them by a jump or two, depending on exact scrap numbers, if you are about to hit a store.

+Rushing shields also gives more chances for early crew kills.
+Use the Heavy Laser as a shield-breaker, so you can ion O2.

 If your weapons take one damage, you can still attack.
 Fire the ion then switch to the laser (you can wait to see if the ion hits).

-Remember to use your Engi for manning and repairs; you only have 10% dodge anyway.
+Use your Engi for manning and repairs; you only have 10% dodge anyway.
 Walk them towards weapons during the FTL jump.

-Consider venting below 50% oxygen to reduce the chance of enemies targeting weapons.
-Your Repair Drones make this quite safe, but the layout is a little awkward.
-Rather than venting important rooms (like shields, weapons, or medbay), turn off O2 to get the oxygen a little lower.
+Vent below 50% oxygen to reduce the chance of enemies targeting weapons.
+Your Repair Drones make this quite safe.
+Before the fight, drop O2 to 95%.
+Then open all doors, and shut the weapons left door and the doors right door.
+With O2 off, this gets you below 50% in under 8 seconds.

-The drones system requires power to be smart-targeted.
+The drone system requires power to be smart-targeted.
 Turn on a drone before enemy weapons fire.

-Try crew kills when safe.
-Use the Heavy Laser as a shield-breaker, so you can ion O2.
-This is one reason not to delay shields-4 too long.

-AP Drone sells for 17, Repair Drones for 15 each, and DRB for 25.
-Heavy Ion sells for 22.
-This gives a total of **94 scrap** in sellable items (excluding Heavy Laser), so it’s reasonable to visit early stores.

-Consider buying crew, but crew are less important than weapons.
-Drone Reactor Booster has little effect and can be sold immediately.
-Until you get more crew, selling the AP Drone is quite dangerous: a single bad boarding event could kill your Engi, even with perfect micro.
-Typically keep the AP Drone and one Repair Drone until you get more crew.
+It may be worth deploying an AP drone before it’s even needed, as that powers the system without letting Repair Drones unpark themselves (see below).

-Note that enemy boarders will stay in an airless room, provided they are already fighting your "crew".
+Note that enemy boarders will stay in an airless room, provided they are already fighting your “crew”.
 Try to time your venting so that the AP Drone arrives shortly before the air leaves.

 Heal your AP drone between fights, even though it’s tedious.
-[Park Repair Drones](https://www.reddit.com/r/ftlgame/comments/8mxqw5/depower_a_repair_drone_to_park_it_in_a_system/) for quicker repairs and to prevent boarders trashing them; but bear in mind they sometimes insist on returning home before repairs!
+[Park Repair Drones](https://www.reddit.com/r/ftlgame/comments/8mxqw5/depower_a_repair_drone_to_park_it_in_a_system/) for quicker repairs and to prevent boarders trashing them; but they sometimes insist on returning home before repairs, so park them close to the drone room!
 Note that having even one extra crew helps you [control Repair Drones](https://www.reddit.com/r/ftlgame/comments/7wvjed/controlling_system_repair_drones/).

 When a vented room is on fire, Repair Drones will wait for the fires to go out before setting off.
 Sometimes you might want to turn the drones off until the room is vented, to make them prioritise another room.